-- the analysis is carried out using the first of the plausible values, then the second, and so on.
-In the end, the results are summarized across the plausible values. - d.
-Benchmarks: Computes the percentage of students meeting a set of user-specified performance or achievement benchmark by subgroups defined by the user.
-It computes these percentages in two modes: cumulative (percentage of students at or above given points in the distribution) or discrete (percentage of students within given points of the distribution).
-It can also compute the mean of an analysis variable for those at a particular achievement level.
-As an additional feature, the IDB Analyzer allows the user to compute percentages of people at each of the proficiency levels including, or excluding those that did not participate in the assessment. - e.
+- 5. Benchmarks: Computes percent of the population meeting a set of user-specified performance or achievement benchmarks by subgroups defined by the user.
+It computes these percentages in two modes: cumulative (percent of the population at or above given points in the distribution) or discrete (percent of the population within given points of the distribution).
+It can also compute the mean of an analysis variable for those at a particular achievement level when the discrete option is selected. - 6.
 Correlations: Computes correlation for selected variables by subgroups defined by the grouping variable(s).
-New in this version of the IDB Analyzer is the capability of computing the correlation between plausible values.
-When more than one set of plausible values is specified in the analysis, the analysis is carried out using the first of the plausible values, then the second, and so on.
-In the end, the results are summarized across the plausible values. - f.
-Percentiles: Computes the score points that separate a given proportion of the distribution of scores by subgroups defined by the grouping variable(s).
+The IDB Analyzer is capable of computing the correlation between sets of plausible values. - 7.
+Percentiles: Computes the score points that separate a given proportion of the distribution of scores by subgroups defined by the grouping variable(s). - 8.
+Differences by Performance Groups: Computes the means on an analysis variable by subgroups defined by background variables and performance level.
+When there are two subgroups within a performance level, it computes significance testing of the difference between these two groups.

-Prior to every analysis, the Analyzer calculates unweighted and weighted descriptive statistics for the analysis variables (means, standard deviations, minimum and maximum), and frequencies by analysis subgroups.
+Prior to every analysis, the IEA's IDB Analyzer calculates unweighted and weighted descriptive statistics for the analysis variables (means, standard deviations, minimum and maximum), and frequencies by analysis subgroups.
 In addition, except when computing percentiles, the estimate of the population size for each of the subgroups processed (sum of the sampling weights) and the corresponding standard errors are computed.
 Bar or line charts are drawn by default when computing percentages, percentages and means, and when calculating the percentages of the population within benchmarks with or without an analysis variable.

-When calculating these statistics, the IDB Analyzer has the capability of using any continuous or categorical variable in the database, or makes use of scores in the form of plausible values.
-When using plausible values, the IDB Analyzer generates code that takes into account the multiple imputation methodology in the calculation of the variance for statistics as it applies to the corresponding study.
+When calculating these statistics, the IEA's IDB Analyzer has the capability of using any continuous or categorical variable in the database, or makes use of scores in the form of plausible values.
+When using plausible values, the IEA's IDB Analyzer generates code that takes into account the multiple imputation methodology in the calculation of the variance for statistics as it applies to the corresponding study.

-All procedures offered within the analysis module of the IDB Analyzer make use of appropriate sampling weights and standard errors of the statistics that are computed according to the variance estimation procedure required by the design as it applies to the corresponding study.
+All procedures offered within the analysis module of the IEA's IDB Analyzer make use of appropriate sampling weights and standard errors of the statistics that are computed according to the variance estimation procedure required by the design as it applies to the corresponding study.
 In the case of PIAAC, this functionality extends to the level of participants, as the variance estimate method (VEMETHOD) and number of replicate weights (VENREPS) is encoded in the respective PUF.